s183578/41934-Advanced-BIM-Group-22/A5_ProjectReflection/readme.md

 ### Output of the tool
 - Did the tool address the use case you identified?

-The tool we developed throughout the course were able to address the use case in a terms of calculating a simple ventilation rate according to DS/EN 16798.
+The tool we developed throughout the course were able to address the use case in a terms of being able to quantify simple ventilation demands in any zones of a IFC BIM model according to DS/EN 16798.
 However all of the features that we wanted to implement were perhaps a bit out of our coding capabilites and time scope to be able to be implemented.
 We used a lot of time to gather the solar radiation coming in through the windows due to complex math inside of a coding language we weren't familiar with.

 - Was the use case well modelled

+The neat thing about our use case of ventilation rates is that a lot of parameters can keep on being added to make a more complete calculation.
+This would allow us to almost never stop working on the tool, but also stop whenever we feel that its suffiecient enough.

 - Was the project clearly scoped

-The tool is able to quantify ventilation demands in any zones of a BIM-model.
-This applies with the use case which was well defined and clear in what the project aimed for.
+The project was clearly scoped in a way that would allow us to continue on working on the tool as we could keep piling on parameters such as heat gains, cooling, heating and much more.
+However the intial scope was just to create a fast and easy overview of ventilation rates in different parts of a building.

 ### Future